Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- At home this season, Cincinnati has two wins against the spread and is 3-4 overall.
+- Cincinnati has two wins against the spread, and is 3-4 overall, at home this season.

-- This year, Cincinnati has hit the over in four of seven home games.
+- This season, Cincinnati has gone over the total in four of seven games at home.

-- Baltimore is 3-4 against the spread, and 3-4 overall, away from home.
+- On the road, Baltimore is 3-4 against the spread, and 3-4 overall.

 Powered by Data Skrive.